Mission & History

 Frequestly Asked Questions

-Q: Is the work of the center focused on startup technology ventures and the tech industry?
+Q: Does the center focus on startup technology ventures and the tech industry?

-A: No. While it is useful to understand the upcoming technologies, our focus is on the strategic and organizational challenges facing larger established corporations (or non-profit organizations) as they implement collaborative digital technologies both within their enterprises, as part of a value chain, and for the customer.
+A: While it is useful to understand startups, we focus on the broader changes technology has in large enterprises across all industries as they implement collaborative digital technologies both within the enterprises, as part of a value chain, and for the customer.

-Q: What does the center offer Tuck’s MBA students?
+Q: What opportunities does the center offer Tuck’s MBA community?

 Q: Who is the center’s chief corporate constituency?

 A: The center focuses on digital strategies from a general management perspective, which is consistent with Tuck’s history as a general management MBA program.
 Whether you are a chief executive or an MBA, the center can help you understand how to lead digital transformation, stay ahead of changing customer dynamics, leverage data and analytics to make better management decisions, and deploy emerging technologies to grow your business.